top of page

 "The Offer"

-Jerry is shocked when Oscar agrees to help eliminate Martin—on the bizarre condition that Jerry first appear in amateur adult films.
+Jerry is shocked when Oscar agrees to help eliminate Martin, on the bizarre condition that Jerry first appear in amateur adult films for Oscar's Onlyfans side hustle.
 Meanwhile, Martin signs with Mindy and is aggressively rebranded for the children’s entertainment market.
-Desperate to produce more material, Martin secretly continues mining Gabby’s music while navigating the strange personalities that populate the kindie industry.
+Desperate to produce more material, Martin secretly continues stealing Gabby’s music while navigating the strange personalities that populate the kindie industry.
 His debut performance as “Hola Martin” draws a surprisingly small crowd, reminding him how far he still has to climb.

 Ep.
 4